Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding Algorithm

-\begin{remark} In several machine learning applications the value of $f(\vx^*)$ is known a priori, such is the case of the approximate Carath\'{e}odory problem \cite{mirrokni2017tight, combettes2019revisiting} where $f(\vx^*) = 0$.
-In other applications, estimating $f(\vx^*)$ is easier than estimating the strong convexity parameter (see \cite{barre2020complexity, barre2019polyak,asi2019importance, hazan2019revisiting} for an in-depth discussion) This allows for tight lower bounds on the primal gap. \end{remark}
+\begin{remark}[Assuming knowledge of a lower bound] In several machine learning applications the value of $f(\vx^*)$ is known a priori, such is the case of the approximate Carath\'{e}odory problem \cite{mirrokni2017tight, combettes2019revisiting} where $f(\vx^*) = 0$.
+In other applications, estimating $f(\vx^*)$ is easier than estimating the strong convexity parameter (see \cite{barre2020complexity, barre2019polyak,asi2019importance, hazan2019revisiting} for an in-depth discussion).
+This allows for tight lower bounds on the primal gap. \end{remark}

-\subsection{Global Convergence}
+\subsection{Global convergence}

 The global convergence rate in primal gap of the SOCGS algorithm (Algorithm~\ref{algo:proj-Newton}) is driven by the ACG steps in Line~\ref{algLine:ACG}, as such:

 \begin{theorem} Given $\vx_0 \in \cx$, then the SOCGS algorithm applied to Problem~\eqref{eq:OptProblem} satisfies: